affekri/Race/README.md

 ## List of commands
 - /Spawn - Teleports you to spawn.
 With the argument set, sets the spawn point.
 - /Checkpoint - Teleports you to your last checkpoint.
+- /Race - Get results from the race